MuhammadElsayed96/ByBike-Rider/README.md

-# ByBike-Rider
-### It's related to ByBike-Client, here: https://github.com/xSuperMu/ByBike-Client
 ## ByBike
 #### ByBike is an on-demand service that enhances the orders delivery service

 A delivery service that allows companies to offer fast delivery without having to set up their own delivery network, and also help people to deliver packages in their city.

+# ByBike-Rider
+### It's related to ByBike-Client, here: https://github.com/xSuperMu/ByBike-Client

+Main Features:
+1) Signin/signup
+2) Live location updates.
+3) Deliveries History
+4) Earnings History
+5) Online/Offline
+6) Edit Rider Info
+7) Calling the client
+8) Realtime client Requests
+9) Rider Ratings

 Screenshots